mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 }
 ```

-A pointer member of a class beeter be deleted in the destructor
+A pointer member of a class better be deleted in the destructor

 ```cpp
 #include<iostream>